DivyaDangeti/Balloonatic-Phase-1-ddang4/README.md

 In every page there is a **header** which shows the logo of the website, products and the sub categories of the products, about and contact us buttons which navigate to their respective pages.
 A **Navigation bar** which shows  the five different products with their sub categories of the products. **A footer** which shows their logo and standard copyright text.

-> **Home Page** displays the current time along with hero images, two different product features and the customer tribute quote.
+> **Home Page** displays the current time along with hero images, two different product features, the customer tribute quote.
 >
 > **Product Page** displays different products with a title, small description and the price, if you select a product then it redirects to home page as of now.
 >